BenLiu983/Forecasting-Credit-Score/README.md

 This project is based on a dataset that contains information about 1 million potential borrowers of a specific bank, which is a peer to peer lending bank based in Ireland.
 The complete dataset is from Lending Club, and it has been changed from Kaggle.
 The goal of this report is to predict the credit score of loan applicants with high accuracy, as well as drive business insights.

 # Methodology
 First of all, I conducted exploratory data analysis and generated visualization.
-After that, k-NN, Decision Tree, Random Forest, lightGBM, and SVM were applied on the dataset to predict the credit score of loan applicants.
+After that, k-NN, Decision Tree, Random Forest, and LightGBM were applied on the dataset to predict the credit score of loan applicants.

 # Data Preparation
 After feature selection, the target dataset contains nearly 1 million records and 10 major features, including 5 numeric features and 5 categorical features.